smcclatchy/exp-design/reference.md

 block
 :

-confounded
+confounder
-:
+: a difference between the treatment and control groups that is not the same as the treatment.
+A third variable that is associated with the explanatory (independent) and response (dependent) variables.

 control
-:
+: an experimental subject that does not receive the treatment

 controlled experiment
 : an experiment done in parallel on a treatment and a control group that differ in one way (the independent or explanatory variable).
+Investigators determine which subjects go in the treatment group and which in the control group.

 experimental error
 :